howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 ### Installing and configuring TypeScript

-Since this is a typescript tutorial, you will need to install `typescript`.
+Since this is a TypeScript tutorial, you will need to install `typescript`.
 You will also install `ts-node-dev`, which will enable you to transpile your TS files on the fly and restart your API on changes.
 You will soon see that this functionality will come in very handy during development.
-You will also need a `tsconfig.json` file to specify various Typescript compiler options.
+You will also need a `tsconfig.json` file to specify various TypeScript compiler options.

 <Instruction>